saadatm/ghalib/README.md

 ## License

-Ghalib's poetry is in public domain.
+Ghalib's poetry is in public domain, and the content of this web book is released under the [CC0 1.0 Universal Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).

-All code under this repo is licensed under the [MIT license](https://opensource.org/licenses/MIT).
+All code in this repo is available under the [MIT license](https://opensource.org/licenses/MIT).